entomb/OBJ-MySQL/README.md

 $ git clone https://github.com/entomb/OBJ-MySQL.git
 ```

-if you are already using GIT on you project you can add it as a submodule
+If you are already using GIT on you project you can add it as a submodule

 ```bash
 $ git submodule add https://github.com/entomb/OBJ-MySQL.git libs/db